 - Translations are welcome.
 Follow the guidelines for whichever category above matches the work, and tell us about the original work in the cover letter.

-- Reviews & Interviews: We publish book reviews and interviews on our blog.
+- Reviews & Interviews: We publish reviews and interviews on our blog.
 We're interested in articles that focus on people, books, art, movies, and music that buck the status quo and inspire experimentation.

 - Visual, Multimedia, Hybrid Art: Yes.
 If it can be rendered in WordPress for the web (and optimized for mobile, preferably), then we're interested.